DrakeSeteraO/Visualized-Fibonacci-Sequence/README.md

 # Visualized-Fibonacci-Sequence
-A program that will solve for a number in the Fibonacci sequence and then will create an image to visualize it
+A python program that will solve for a number in the Fibonacci sequence and then will create an image to visualize it